-Several months ago I began to write my own new "translations" of key passages of scripture in the Old and New Testaments of the Bible, and other scripture.
+Several months ago I began to write new "translations" of key passages of scripture in the Old and New Testaments of the Bible.
 I thought the original translations were not clear enough, and did not communicate the truth very well that I have experienced in recent months and years.
 So I began to rewrite them as I understood this truth, to try to better convey that truth to a modern reader.
 I've called this the Bryce Haymond Translation (BHT).
-This is a short introduction to this new translation.
-Continue reading “An Introduction to the Bryce Haymond Translation (BHT)”

 I shared this account in my introductory paper about mysticism, but I think it should be shared as a stand-alone post as well.
 This is because it is so stunningly similar in many respects to Joseph Smith's accounts of the First Vision.